 The data were collected to find out the extent to which the risks for infection, severity of infection and clinical manifestations of infection were assessed and recorded.

 The study findings were published in BMC Medicine.

 ERGO have several research projects currently underway.
-These include: Rapid identification and characterisation of avian influenza viruses by direct Nanopore sequencing in collaboration with Institut Pasteur du Cambodge; ongoing cohort study: clinical characterisation and microbiological diagnosis of patients with suspected pneumonic plague in collaboration with Institut Pasteur de Madagascar; an adaptive study of the pharmacokinetics of Favipiravir in patients with severe influenza in collaboration with the Ministry of Science and Technology of the People’s Republic of China and the China-Japan Friendship Hospital in Beijing; Lassa fever cohort study based in Sierra Leone in collaboration with Kenema Government Hospital and Owo Federal Medical centre respectively.
+These include: Rapid identification and characterisation of avian influenza viruses by direct Nanopore sequencing in collaboration with Institut Pasteur du Cambodge; an ongoing cohort study looking at clinical characterisation and microbiological diagnosis of patients with suspected pneumonic plague in collaboration with Institut Pasteur de Madagascar; and Lassa fever cohort study based in Sierra Leone and Nigeria in collaboration with Kenema Government Hospital and Owo Federal Medical centre respectively.